fortitudo-tech/fortitudo.tech/README.rst

 and let conda handle the installation of dependencies before installing the package using pip.
 You can do this by following these steps::

-   conda create -n fortitudo.tech -c conda-forge python=3.11 scipy pandas matplotlib cvxopt conda activate fortitudo.tech pip install fortitudo.tech
+   conda create -n fortitudo.tech -c conda-forge python scipy pandas matplotlib cvxopt conda activate fortitudo.tech pip install fortitudo.tech